-On 21 September the Ministry of Education, Youth and Sport (MoEYS) authorized directors of education departments across the country to sign a Memorandum of Understanding (MOU) with and issue reopening permits for schools licensed by their respective One Window Service Office (OWSO).
-All educational institutions issued licenses by the OWSO in their jurisdiction will be eligible to reopen.
-On 15 October the MoEYS allowed all public universities to reopen provided they follow strict SOPs and guidance from WHO and MOH.
+- On 21 September 2020 the Ministry of Education, Youth and Sport (MoEYS) authorized directors of education departments to sign a Memorandum of Understanding (MOU) with and issue reopening permits for schools licensed by their respective One Window Service Office (OWSO).
+On 15 October 2020, MoEYS allowed all public universities to reopen provided they follow strict SOPs and guidance from WHO and MOH.
+On 02 November 2020 MoEYS allowed schools across the country to reopen in the third phase.
+All state and public schools will resume studies as normal.
+On 08 November 2020, all Schools in Phnom Penh and Kandal Province were closed for two weeks.
+Schools in Phnom Penh and Kandal province were reopened on 23 November. - On 01 December, Ministry of Tourism announced temporary suspension of tourism vocational education and training institutions, schools and evaluation centers under the Ministry of Tourism for 15 days.